Recorded on: 7/15/2024

 (Based on engagement, goal alignment, and key moment analysis)

-The therapist and client share fairly balanced talk time.
-The therapist speaks slightly more than the client, which is expected in a therapy setting to guide the conversation and provide support, but the client has ample opportunity to express their thoughts and feelings.
+The therapist and client talk time is relatively balanced.
+The therapist speaks slightly more than the client, which is typical in a therapy session, to guide the conversation and provide support.
+The client is actively participating and sharing their thoughts and feelings.

 The session demonstrates good alignment with the identified goals.
-The therapist explicitly acknowledges and clarifies both goals with the client.
-The session then progresses to explore a specific instance related to the relationship goal (an argument with the partner), indicating a direct effort to address the client's concerns.
-Additionally, the therapist reinforces the importance of the goals and expresses a commitment to focusing on them in future sessions.
-The client also expresses feeling better after having articulated the goals.
+The therapist explicitly acknowledges and validates both goals mentioned by the client.
+The therapist then begins to explore the relationship goal by delving into a recent argument with the partner, indicating a direct focus on the stated objectives.
+Additionally, the therapist reinforces the work-stress goal and sets it up as a focal point for future sessions.